On Krull-Gabriel dimension of cluster repetitive categories and cluster-tilted algebras: The main results

 We finish the section with natural application of the above theorem to the theory of \textit{super-decomposable pure-injective modules}.
 Assume that $R$ is a ring with a unit.
 An $R$-module $M\neq 0$ is \textit{super-decomposable} if and only if $M$ does not have an indecomposable direct summand.
 For the concept of \textit{pure-injectivity} we refer to \cite{JeLe}.
 The problem of the existence of super-decomposable pure-injective $R$-modules is studied for the first time in \cite{Zi}.
 The case when $R$ is a finite dimensional algebra over a field is studied in many papers, see \cite{KaPa3} for an up-to-date list of results concerning this case and \cite[Theorem 8.3]{P4} for the most recent one about self-injective algebras.
 It is conjectured by Prest that if $R$ is a finite dimensional algebra over an algebraically closed field, then $R$ is of domestic representation type if and only if there is no super-decomposable pure-injective $R$-module, see for example \cite{Pr2}.
 This conjecture is sometimes restricted only to countable fields, see \cite{KaPa3} for details.
 The following theorem supports the conjecture.

-\begin{cor} Assume that $C$ is a tilted algebra over a countable algebraically closed field and $\wt{C}$ is the corresponding cluster-tilted algebra.
-Then $\wt{C}$ possesses a super-decomposable pure-injective module if and only if $\wt{C}$ is of non-domestic type. \end{cor}
+\begin{cor} Assume that $C$ is a tilted algebra over an algebraically closed field $K$ and $\wt{C}$ is the corresponding cluster-tilted algebra.
+If $\wt{C}$ is of domestic type, then it has no super-decomposable pure-injective module.
+The converse implication holds if the field $K$ is countable. \end{cor}

-\begin{proof} If $\wt{C}$ is of non-domestic type, then $\wt{C}$ is of wild type, so it possesses a super-decomposable pure-injective module, see \cite[Theorem 3.2]{P5}.
-Conversely\footnote{This implication do not require the assumption that the field is countable.}, if $\wt{C}$ is of domestic type, then by assertions $(1),(2)$ of Theorem 3.6 we have that $\KG(\wt{C})$ is finite and thus super-decomposable pure-injective $\wt{C}$-module does not exist, see for example \cite{Pr2}. \end{proof}
+\begin{proof} If $\wt{C}$ is domestic, then by assertions $(1),(2)$ of Theorem 3.6 we have that $\KG(\wt{C})$ is finite and thus super-decomposable pure-injective $\wt{C}$-module does not exist, see for example \cite{Pr2}.
+Conversely, if $\wt{C}$ is non-domestic, then $\wt{C}$ is wild, so it possesses a super-decomposable pure-injective module by \cite[Theorem 3.2]{P5}. \end{proof}